Nephrology Training Pathway

 How to become a nephrologist in Australia — RACP Basic Physician Training, the Divisional exams, the competitive jump onto Advanced Training in Nephrology, the dialysis-and-transplant case-mix, and what the published ATO data shows nephrologists earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post.
-Selection for Advanced Training is run by hospitals, networks and states, not the RACP, and no national scored rubric with percentage weightings is published (Victoria/Tasmania publish a points scheme, but it's state-only).
-Nephrology is more public-sector and dialysis-based than the procedural physician subspecialties, which is reflected in its earnings.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post.
+Selection is run by hospitals, networks and states, not the RACP, with no national scored rubric (Victoria/Tasmania publish a points scheme, but it's state-only).
+Nephrology is more public-sector and dialysis-based than the procedural subspecialties, which shows in its earnings.

 Why nephrology